imjoy-team/imjoy-core/docs/api.md

 The function will return a promise from which you can get the file path string.

-Depending on the plugin engine implementation, ImJoy will try to select the a file manager specified by the plugin engine via the `api.FILE_MANAGER_URL` constant.
+Depending on the plugin engine implementation, ImJoy will try to select the a file manager specified by the plugin engine via the `api.config.file_manager`.

 The file handling is different for the ImJoy app and the plugin engine.
 We recommend reading the dedicated section in the [user manual](development?id=loading-saving-data) to understand the difference.